 Using this Boolean search, the LinkedIn search engine provides the users whose profile contains the following terms:

 - Sales Executive

 - Marketing Executive

-And the search will exclude any profiles including the words – CEO, Chief Executive Officer, Founder, Co-Founder, and Cofounder.
+And the search will exclude any profiles, including the words – CEO, Chief Executive Officer, Founder, Co-Founder, and Cofounder.

 Now, we are clear about how LinkedIn Boolean search is a powerful tool in helping you find the right people, job opportunities, and information on the platform.
 However, it’s important to take the time to define your ideal customer profile and iterate your search query to achieve the best results.
 While it can seem challenging at first, with practice, you can become a master at crafting super-targeted searches on LinkedIn.
 You can now take your Boolean searches to the next level and make better hiring decisions.
-Don’t miss out on the power of LinkedIn Boolean search – give it a try and see how it can transform your business.
+Don’t miss out on the power of LinkedIn Boolean search – try it and see how it can transform your business.